 One of the lesser-known Greek islands, Lefkada is teeming with all the hallmarks of an idyllic Mediterranean paradise, still largely unspoiled by the tourist crowds.
 The largest city on the island is the eponymous Lefkada town.
 It’s a fabulous place to experience authentic, local Greek life.

 With ties to ancient goddesses and legendary poets, believed by some to be the inspiration for Ithaca in Homer’s Odyssey, Lefkada is a cultural jewel.
 Traditional villages, as yet unmarred by the tourism industry, line the coast, flanked by stunning beaches.

-Best areas to stay in Lefkada Map
+The Best areas to stay in Lefkada for tourists are:

-1. Lefkada Town, where to stay for first time visitors
+1. Lefkada Town – where to stay for first time visitors

 If you want to go clubbing on your vacation, this is one of the few areas on Lefkada where you are in luck.
 Whilst far from the wild strips you can find on more party-oriented islands, there are a few clubs dotted around town, mostly concentrated near the bridge across to mainland Greece.

-Whilst the city may be the capital of modern tourism on the island, there are still no shortage of cultural delights to be found here.
+Whilst the city may be the capital of modern tourism on the island, there is still no shortage of cultural delights to be found here.
 Despite violent earthquakes devastating the island in the 1940s and 50s, a number of churches still remain from the old town.

 Each summer the city hosts a number of festivals celebrating local art, literature, and culture.
 The biggest of these is the International Folklore Festival of Lefkada, usually held in late August.
 The celebrations last for around a week and include several parades and a packed itinerary of performances by dance troupes from across the world.